The 2016 Photo Contest is now closed. Thank you to all who participated!

 Don’t get too hung up on categorizing your image, but if you are looking for a little guidance, check out the descriptions below:

-Cheap Tobacco Products: We want to see who can find the cheapest pack of cigarettes and the cheapest single cigar!
+- Cheap Tobacco Products: We want to see who can find the cheapest pack of cigarettes and the cheapest single cigar!
 The tobacco industry uses price discounts to target price sensitive customers, including youth.
 From little cigars and cigarillos that cost less than a dollar to steep discounts on cigarettes and BOGO offers on smokeless products, the tobacco industry has many tactics they use to sell cheap tobacco.
 Show us what cheap tobacco products or price discounting strategies you see in your community!
 If possible, include the price of the product in the image.
-Keep an eye out for Japan Tobacco’s LD Cigarettes.

 Why does Counter Tobacco want my mailing address?